Gaucher Disease clinical trials at UCSF

 San Francisco, California

-open to eligible people ages up to 24 months
+open to eligible people ages 0 months to 24 months

 J3Z-MC-OJAB is an open-label, Phase 1/2, multicenter study to evaluate the safety and efficacy of single-dose LY3884961 (formerly PR001) in infants diagnosed with Type 2 Gaucher disease (GD2).
 For each patient, the study will be approximately 5 years in duration.
 During the first 12 months after dosing, patients will be evaluated for the effects of LY3884961 on safety, tolerability, immunogenicity, biomarkers, and efficacy.
 Patients will be followed up for an additional 4 years to monitor safety and changes on selected biomarkers and clinical outcomes.